This page updated 28 Sep 2014

 TMG has powerful chart creation and editing capabilities.
 You can create a a variety of highly customizable charts, and then further customize them by editing the resulting chart.
 You can print them on your own printer.
-Or, charts up to three feet wide or tall, by many feet in the other direction, can be printed at reasonable cost by Wholly Genes' Chart Printing Service.
+Or, much larger charts can be printed by a commercial printing service.

 Different users will, of course, have their own favorite chart styles.
 I like simple Ancestor tree "road maps" to help me keep all the branches of my family straight in my mind, so that's the type of chart I discuss here.
 An example is shown in the photo on the right.
 Hopefully the ideas here will be helpful in creating your own favorite chart styles.